IASG/CTFBot/README.md

   - [ ] Suggested time is weekly on Thursday
 - [ ] Documentation in the code with comments
 - [ ] Get account on botshard and mongodb for IASG
+  - [ ] Get a github account?
+To allow botshard to pull from a private github repo?
 - [ ] Add a command to request CTF credentials
   - [ ] Add a command to request CTF credentials by name
   - [ ] Add a command to request CTF credentials by CTF_ID